matomo-org/piwik-python-api/doc/install.rst

 First, see :ref:`enable_tracking` and :ref:`enable_analytics` for security notes specific to the two APIs.

-If you use the API exclusively you could consider password-protecting your Piwik install with a basic HTTP authentication.
+If you use the Pyton API exclusively you could consider password-protecting your Piwik install with a basic HTTP authentication to add a security layer.